cjacker/opensource-toolchain-ch32v/README.md

 ```

+* edit 'User/main.c' to setup correct GPIO port according to the board schematic.

+for flappyboard, the LED connect to PB8.

 then type `make` to build the project.

 After building complete, you will get 'build/CH32V.elf', 'build/CH32V.hex' and 'build/CH32V.bin', which can be used for debugging and programming later.